SmithsonianWorkshops/2020_4_20_STRI_genomics/README.md

  * Samples can get contaminates from different sources (Human, Bactera or other Endo or ecto symbionts).

 4. Errors related with the sequencing technology.
- * Phred Scores (Logarithmically linked to probablility of erro)
+ * Phred Scores (Logarithmically linked to probablility of error)
    - Q10: p = 1 in 10 of wrong base call
    - Q20: p = 1 in 100 of wrong base call
    - Q30: p = 1 in 1000 of wrong base call